The Leap from Undergraduate to Postgraduate Study

 …I got the article in, but that just showed me how intense journalism can be, and how intense postgraduate study is compared to when I was an undergraduate.

 So if you’re an undergraduate, yes it’s hard work too, but enjoy every moment, and don’t worry too much about what you want to do next.
-Enjoy it, put your everything into it, because if you do decide to make the leap to postgraduate study, you’ll be well equipped to deal with everything that gets thrown at you.
+Enjoy it, put your everything into it, because if you do decide to make the leap from Undergraduate to Postgraduate study, you’ll be well equipped to deal with everything that gets thrown at you.